Payment and Reviewing LOE Benefits (Prior to Final Review)

 • pre-injury NAE.

-The minimum is indexed annually, see 18-01-02, Benefit Dollar Amounts - Accidents from 1998 for the minimum as indexed each year from 1998 onward.
+The minimum is indexed annually, refer to 18-01-02, Benefit Dollar Amounts - Accidents from 1998 for the minimum as indexed each year from 1998 onward.

 Minimum payment for partial LOE